Josh Todd (musician): Return to Buckcherry

-In 2005, Josh Todd reformed Buckcherry with Keith Nelson and new members Stevie D., Jimmy Ashhurst, and Xavier Muriel.
+In 2005, Todd reformed Buckcherry with Keith Nelson and new members Stevie D., Jimmy Ashhurst, and Xavier Muriel.

 In 2006, he appeared as the character Hutch in the film The Still Life.

 In 2008, Todd was one of the four backing vocalists for the hard rock band Mötley Crüe for the gang vocal version of "Saints of Los Angeles".

-Todd has released nine albums with Buckcherry and one solo album.
+As of 2023, Todd has released ten albums with Buckcherry and one solo album.
 He also performed at the Canadian Live8 venue in Barrie, Ontario in 2005.
 He first joined Darryl McDaniels, Tom Hamilton and Joey Kramer of Aerosmith, and others on stage for a rendition of Aerosmith's "Walk This Way" and then later joined all other performers on stage for a version of Neil Young's "Rockin' in the Free World".

 He has appeared in several films in both credited and uncredited roles including playing the part of "Rudy" in the 2002 teen comedy The New Guy and several small parts in XXX and The Salton Sea.
 He has also appeared in the 2008 thriller Eagle Eye.

 In 2008 Todd appeared on Escape the Fate's album This War Is Ours in the songs 10 Miles Wide and "Harder Than You Know".
 He was featured in the music video for "10 Miles Wide" in 2009.

 Todd has been ranked in the Top 100 Heavy Metal Vocalists by Hit Parader (#98).

 Following Keith Nelson's departure from Buckcherry in 2017, Todd is now the only original member in the band.